MicrosoftDocs/azure-devops-docs/docs/pipelines/security/secure-access-to-repos.md

 1. Determine the list of Azure Repos repositories your pipeline needs access to that are part of the same organization, but are in different projects.

-2. For each project that contains a repository you wish your pipeline is able to access, follow the steps to [grant the pipeline's build identity access to that project](../process/access-tokens.md#configure-permissions-for-a-project-to-access-another-project-in-the-same-project-collection).
+2. For each Azure DevOps project that contains a repository your pipeline needs to access, follow the steps to [grant the pipeline's build identity access to that project](../process/access-tokens.md#configure-permissions-for-a-project-to-access-another-project-in-the-same-project-collection).

-3. For each repository you wish to grant access to, follow the steps to [grant the pipeline's build identity _Read_ access to that repository](../process/access-tokens.md#example---configure-permissions-to-access-another-repo-in-the-same-project-collection).
+3. For each Azure Repos repository you wish to grant access to, follow the steps to [grant the pipeline's build identity _Read_ access to that repository](../process/access-tokens.md#example---configure-permissions-to-access-another-repo-in-the-same-project-collection).

 4. For each repository that is used as a submodule by a repository your pipeline checks out and is in the same project, follow the steps to [grant the pipeline's build identity _Read_ access to that repository](../process/access-tokens.md#example---configure-permissions-to-access-another-repo-in-the-same-project-collection).
 Explicitly check out the submodule repositories, _before_ the repositories that use them.